Nick9850/NewsStand/README.md

 We created a News channel where all the lastest news will be accesible for this generation.
 We are always looking for easy and quick information.

-The Millenial Newsstand is a hub for our generation to quickly and easily access the latest headlines and other searchable topics.
+The Millenial Newsstand is a hub for our generation to quickly and easily access the latest headlines and the local weather.

-As Millennials, we want to see the daily news and our favorite topics at a glance so that I can stay up-to-date.
+As Millennials, we want to see the daily news and local weather at a glance so that I can stay up-to-date.

 Given a news dashboard
 When I search for a specific topic
-Then I am presented with the current headlines and topics I am interested in.
+Then I am presented with the current headlines and the current local weather.
 When I want to look at the information at a different time, then I can quick access the topics in my search history.

 **# Programs used**